BCDigSchol/text-mining/README.md

 # Text-mining
-The materials and content were used for a session introducing text analysis and mining with tools that do not require programming knowledge or skills.
+The materials and content were used for a session introducing text analysis and mining with tools that do not require specific programming skills.
 The primary tools we used for pre-processing text, analysis, and visualization include <a href="http://lexos.wheatoncollege.edu/upload" target="_blank">Lexos</a> and <a href="http://voyant-tools.org/" target="_blank">Voyant</a>.

 ## Resources:
 * TextMiningIntro.pdf - slides with an overview of text mining and analysis, sample projects, and resources